vineeshbellapukonda2000/Generative-AI-roadmap/level_01_foundations/notes.md

  ## 1. The Adam Project (2023) – Netflix
 Stars: Ryan Reynolds, Walker Scobell, Mark Ruffalo

-Plot: A time-traveling fighter pilot teams up with his younger self and late father to save the future.
+Plot: A time-traveling fighter pilot teams up with his younger self and late father to saves the future.

 Why you'll love it: Action-packed with emotional depth, cool time-travel tech, and Reynolds-style humor.